 - 1/2 cup heirloom cherry tomatoes, halved if large

-- In small bowl, whisk oil, lemon juice, salt and pepper until well combined.
-Stir in herbs.
+- In small bowl, whisk lemon juice and remaining 3 tablespoons oil, 1/4 teaspoon salt and 1/4 teaspoon pepper until well combined.

-- Arrange beets and tomatoes on serving platter.
-Sprinkle with barley, if desired.
+- Arrange tomatoes and beets on serving platter.
+Sprinkle with herbs and barley.
 Drizzle with vinaigrette and serve immediately.

 Home Chef Tip: Exacting cooking time depends on the size of your beets.
 Small ones might take 30 - 45 minutes, whereas very large beets could take up to 90 minutes.